WHO INSURES REVERSE MORTGAGES?

 Single Family homes, 2-4 unit dwellings, townhouses, detached homes, condominiums, and most manufactured homes are eligible for Reverse Mortgages.
 (Condominiums must be FHA approved- ask your condo board or HOA about status .)
 (Co-ops are not currently approved for Reverse Mortgages.
 Mobile homes are also not eligible for a Reverse Mortgage but manufactured homes are.
 See Manufactured Homes page.

-What plans are there for a reverse mortgage?
+What types of plans are there for Reverse Mortgages?

 * Lump Sum - an amount of cash at closing (you can choose a portion and keep the rest in a line of credit).

 * Tenure- equal monthly payments as long as at least one borrower lives and continues to occupy the property as a principal residence.